mdn/translated-content/files/ru/web/html/element/input/number/index.md

 Here we use the {{cssxref(":invalid")}} and {{cssxref(":valid")}} pseudo classes to display an appropriate invalid or valid icon as generated content on the adjacent {{htmlelement("span")}} element, indicating if the current value is valid.
 We put it on a separate `<span>` element for added flexibility; some browsers don't display generated content very effectively on some types of form inputs (read for example the section on [`<input type="date">` validation](/ru/docs/Web/HTML/Element/input/date#Validation)).

+> [!WARNING]
+> HTML form validation is _not_ a substitute for server-side scripts that ensure that the entered data is in the proper format!
+>
-> **Предупреждение:** **Important**: HTML form validation is _not_ a substitute for server-side scripts that ensure that the entered data is in the proper format.
-It's far too easy for someone to make adjustments to the HTML that allow them to bypass the validation, or to remove it entirely.
+> It's far too easy for someone to make adjustments to the HTML that allow them to bypass the validation, or to remove it entirely.
 It's also possible for someone to bypass your HTML and submit the data directly to your server.
+>
-If your server-side code fails to validate the data it receives, disaster could strike when improperly-formatted data is submitted (or data which is too large, is of the wrong type, and so forth).
+> If your server-side code fails to validate the data it receives, disaster could strike when improperly-formatted data is submitted (or data which is too large, is of the wrong type, and so forth).

 ### Pattern validation